Sorry! Search is currently unavailable while the database is being updated, it will be back in 5 mins!

 Play Caption

-There's also the verb querer, which means both "to love" (someone) or "to want" (something).
-You've probably heard: Te quiero ("I love you") and Yo quiero tacos ("I want tacos").
+Querer is a versatile verb that means both "to love" (someone) and "to want" (something).
+It's commonly used to express affection between family members, romantic partners, and close friends.
+You've probably heard expressions like Te quiero ("I love you") and Yo quiero tacos ("I want tacos").

 Siento que cada día te quiero más